Favorite TV Hangout Spots: Restaurants

 What is cooler than an after-school hot spot that has a waiter who moonlights as a magician?
 Coming in at the second spot on our list is The Max: the ultimate spot to hang out with your friends and eat a ton of great fries.
 The best schemes were cooked up at The Max and gave us a place to watch our favorite teenagers get into everything from dance-offs to dates!

 At the number-one spot is the classic teen hang out, Arnold’s of Happy Days.
 There is something comforting about the fact that this hip joint made the top of the list, that after all of these years we still remember the Fonz hitting that jukebox with more swag than any modern hip-hop star.
-Not only did this show pave the way for ultimate hangout spots, taking a look at the food they served alone is enough to make you wish it were real.
+Not only did this show pave the way for ultimate hangout spots, taking a look at the food they served alone is enough to make you wish it were real; we bet those burgers were up there with the best in America.